kevin-tofu/fluxfem/README.md

 # FluxFEM
- A weak-form-centric differentiable finite element framework in JAX
+A weak-form-centric differentiable finite element framework in JAX, where variational forms are treated as first-class, differentiable programs.

 ## Examples and Features
 <table>